-Let’s talk about my favorite topic – nature.
+Let’s talk about my favorite topic – mother nature.

 Mother Earth has been our greatest teacher since the beginning, but still, we continue being spoiled, greedy, and destructive.